-Why read this? : Marketing mistakes are unavoidable.
+Why read this? : Marketing mistakes are inevitable.
 Even with the best of intentions, sometimes plans don’t work out.
 The key is to learn from them so you do better next time.
 We share lessons from 3 case studies where things went wrong, and what we learned from them.
 Read this for ideas on how to learn from your marketing mistakes.

 There’s no such thing.
 And it’s a clear sign of someone who values confidence over competence.

 Confidence might get things done.
 But competence gets the right things done, and gets things done right.
-But even if you’re a very competent marketer, sometime things don’t work out the way you want.
+But even if you’re a competent marketer, sometime things don’t work out the way you want.

 Some of those are factors you can influence, but can’t control.